-At this time, COSP v1.3 (with local modifications) has been implemented with CAM4 and CAM5 physics.
+At this time, COSP v1.3 (with local modifications) has been implemented with CAM4 and CAM5 physics and released to the public.
 The COSP-enabled CAM code has been released for public use with CESM1.0.3, and non-answer changing namelist changes were made for CESM1.0.4.
 NCAR is providing CFMIP-requested climate model runs with COSP diagnostics in CAM4 and CAM5.
 Ben Sanderson (NCAR CCR, bsander at ucar dot edu) is in charge of CFMIP runs.
 Ben Hillman (UW) has made modifications to the AMWG diagnostics package to help with viewing COSP outputs.
 The COSP-enabled AMWG diagnostics package can be downloaded here.
 A sample COSP-enabled AMWG diagnostics package comparison of CAM outputs vs. observations is available here.
 Jen has also run AMIP and coupled runs with CESM1_1_1 on Yellowstone.
 If you would like restart files or outputs from these runs, please contact Jen.

 More information on:

 English, J. M., Kay, J. E., Gettelman, A., Liu, X., Wang, Y., Zhang, Y. and H. Chepfer, (2014), Contributions of clouds, surface albedos, and mixed-phase ice nucleation schemes to Arctic radiation biases in CAM5, J. Climate, doi: http://dx.doi.org/10.1175/JCLI-D-13-00608.1